Web design · SEO & SEA · Branding

 2.2.9 The verification or procurement of rights, the procurement and/or integration of plugins and/or tools (e.g. statistics) or certificates (e.g. SSL/TLS) shall only be owed by the Contractor if this has been expressly agreed in the individual contract.
 There is no entitlement to the publication of graphics, source codes, (development) documentation, manuals and other additional documentation - subject to deviating express individual agreements.

-2.2.10 Unless otherwise agreed, the created websites are optimized for the browsers Chrome, Safari, Firefox, and Edge in their respective current versions (the last two versions of each browser).
-Search engine optimization (SEO) is only owed if it has been expressly agreed.
+2.2.10 Unless otherwise agreed, the websites created are optimised for the Chrome, Safari, Firefox and Edge browsers in their respective current versions (in each case the last two versions of the browser).
+Search engine optimisation (SEO) is only owed if it has been expressly agreed.

 2.2.11 The Contractor is not authorised and not obliged to advise the Customer on competition, consumer, labelling or other legal issues within the meaning of the Legal Services Act.
 It is therefore the responsibility of the customer to inform himself about the competition, consumer or labelling law provisions applicable to his shop and, if necessary, to have the shop checked by a specialised lawyer.